envdes/IPTpy/docs/notebooks/source-data-download.md

 [CESM2](https://www.cesm.ucar.edu/models/cesm2)'s default anthropogenic emission data is based on [CEDSv2017_05_18](https://doi.org/10.5194/gmd-13-461-2020) over 1750-2100 for CMIP6, incorporating historical data up to 2014 and projection data from 2015 to 2100 under several SSP scenarios.
 Besides the default data, there is a rising need to use other inventories for the most recent history data, such as [CAMS-GLOB-ANT](https://permalink.aeris-data.fr/CAMS-GLOB-ANT) and [CEDSv2021_04_21](https://data.pnnl.gov/dataset/CEDS-4-21-21).

-### Comparison of Global Anthropogenic Inventories
+### Comparison of Global Anthropogenic Emission Inventories

 Inventories vary across different periods, release versions, spatial resolutions, and download methods (**Table 1**).